 This white paper will explore the concept of VoC and its various intrinsic and extrinsic forms through the existing academic and professional literature.
 In addition, this paper will present examples from various credentialing bodies to demonstrate how organizations prioritize VoC factors and communicate them to credential holders, hiring managers, HR professionals, and executives.

 The intent of this publication is to provide the credentialing community with information about the emerging trend of digital badging.
 ICE's Research & Development (R&D) Committee uses this report to define relevant and related terms, describe how digital badges are currently being used, discuss their potential use, and pose some research questions and considerations.

-This webcast offers an opportunity to take a fresh look at egnaging certificants and volunteers, and to learn some practical tips related to crafting recruitment messages, sustaining commitment, and recognizing volunteer contributions.
+This on-demand webinar offers an opportunity to take a fresh look at engaging certificants and volunteers, and to learn some practical tips related to crafting recruitment messages, sustaining commitment, and recognizing volunteer contributions.